 All this changed - as it often happens - by accident: in the early part of 2019, I discovered (thanks to Recomendo) Line of Action a nice website where you could get semi-random photos of the subject.
 You can select full human figures, animals, hands & feet, and faces/expressions… they are even beta-testing landscapes/buildings now.

 This simmered for a bit, and then one day I decided to try my hand at doing just one sketch right after breakfast and before going to the office.

 For the start I just selected full-figures female only and set the timer to 2 minutes.
 The results were not very good (I have to thank a small group of friends who had to play guinea pigs for me, mostly through Whatsapp) but I was having a lot of fun, so I started expanding my horizons, first by giving myself more time (I am not timing this but I think I mostly stay around 5-6 minutes when I draw in the morning) and then by moving to hands/feet.

 I am not really sure if this will become a constant element of my daily routine like some other things I have been doing regularly, but it is very fun, and I have also started doing longer sessions in the evening or during the weekends.

-I haven't fully standardized on my tools, either - basically I do a sketch with a very thin pen (like Pilot G-Tec-C - .04 or Pentel Pointliner .1) and then, depending on the model, I add colour using fude pens or - more recently Stabilo 88 Fineliner which I just got a 20 colours pack of).
+I haven't fully standardized on my tools, either - I do a sketch with a very thin pen (like Pilot G-Tec-C - .04 or Pentel Pointliner .1) and then, depending on the model, I add colour using fude pens or - more recently Stabilo 88 Fineliner which I just got a 20 colors pack of).